Tropical Storm Beta crawls off Texas coast, threatens flash flooding into Louisiana

 "It's not really moving anywhere, but it will eventually start to do so," Fox News' Chief Meteorologist Rick Reichmuth said on "Fox & Friends Weekend."
 "Probably make some sort of landfall.
 A strong tropical storm across parts of the central Texas coastline, it's going to bring a lot of rain."

-EST WAY TO PREPARE FOR A STORM SURGE
+BEST WAY TO PREPARE FOR A STORM SURGE

 According to forecasters at the NHC, Beta is forecast to slowly move towards the Texas coast and make landfall by Monday night.

 A tropical storm warning is in effect from Port Aransas, Texas to Morgan City, La., with a storm surge warning posted from Port Aransas to Rockefeller Wildlife Refuge in Louisiana.

 Little change in strength is forecast before Beta reaches the Texas coast, and weakening is anticipated once the storm moves inland.
 Earlier predictions had Beta reaching hurricane strength before making landfall.